DhruvPatelKickdrum/cicdrepo/src/main/java/com/caching/README.md

-# Geocoding and Reverse Geocoding API using SpringBoot
+# Geocoding and Reverse Geocoding API using SpringBoot-CI/CD

 This repository contains a SpringBoot application that provides a REST API for forward and reverse geocoding.
 The API uses the Positionstack API for geocoding and reverse geocoding.
 The application also uses in-memory caching to store the geocoding and reverse geocoding results.